Pewpewarrows/hugo-theme-mfw/README.md

 TODO: hugo modules? especially for js build systems?
 TODO: customized simple versions of social shortcodes (insta, twitter, etc)

+- [ ] .Site.Params.title is used in opengraph template instead of .Site.Title
+- [ ] evaluate generated html for whitespace to remove with {{- -}}

 ## Github Issues

 TODO: shortcodes for info/warning boxes